 - recommendations to avoid or mitigate privacy risks

 - description of any privacy risks that cannot be mitigated, the likely community response to these risks, and whether these risks are outweighed by the public benefit that will be delivered by the project

 - if necessary, more detailed information (for example about consultation processes and outcomes) can be provided in appendices.

-The OAIC has not developed a template for PIA reporting, as different report styles will be appropriate for different types of projects and different entities.
-However, a suggested format is in the table below.
+The OAIC has developed a PIA tool to help you conduct a PIA, report its findings and respond to recommendations.
+Entities are encouraged to take a flexible approach and adapt the tool to suit the size, complexity and risk level of their project.
+A suggested format for a PIA report is also provided in the table below.
 In addition, links to sample PIA reports and templates developed by other organisations are at Appendix A.

 Suggested PIA Report Format